Erwin Kreuz

-Erwin Kreuz (1927 – 2010) was a West German tourist to the United States who achieved international celebrity status in the late 1970s for mistaking the city of Bangor, Maine for San Francisco, California.
-The incident made Kreuz a folkloric figure whose story continues to be told in various media as an iconic (if extreme) example of an airline traveler not reaching their intended destination.
+Erwin Kreuz (1927 – 2010) was a West German tourist to the United States who achieved international celebrity status in the late 1970s for mistaking the city of Bangor, Maine, for San Francisco.
+The incident continues to be told in various media as a prominent example of an airline traveler not reaching their intended destination.

 Trips to America

 Kreuz left East Germany as a young soldier in 1945 and settled in Bavaria.
-A brewery worker from Adelsried, a village near Augsburg, Kreuz spoke no English, had only taken a single flight (to Berlin), and except for a previous day-trip to Switzerland, had never before undertaken international travel when he boarded a World Airways charter flight from Germany to San Francisco on October 3, 1977.
+A brewery worker from Adelsried, a village near Augsburg, Kreuz spoke no English, had taken a single flight to Berlin, and except for a previous day trip to Switzerland, had never before undertaken international travel when he boarded a World Airways charter flight from Germany to San Francisco on October 3, 1977.
 At the time of the trip, his only immediate family were two sisters living in Germany, and he was living alone as a bachelor.

 Original incident (1977)

 The aircraft stopped at the Bangor International Airport to refuel and allow passengers to clear American customs and immigration before re-boarding.
 While he was half asleep, a flight attendant stopped by his seat and wished him a pleasant visit to San Francisco; she had finished her shift and was leaving the plane.
-This led Kreuz to believe mistakenly he had arrived in California, and he disembarked and took a taxi into the city; asking the driver for "sleep", the taxi took him to the Bangor House hotel, where he took a room.
+This led Kreuz to believe mistakenly that he had arrived in California, and he disembarked and took a taxi into the city, asking the driver for "sleep".
+The taxi drive took him to the Bangor House hotel, where he rented a room.

-For four days, he vainly searched for the Golden Gate Bridge and other San Francisco landmarks.
+For four days, Kreuz vainly searched for the Golden Gate Bridge and other San Francisco landmarks.
 The only sight which resonated with his prior image of the California city were the two local Chinese restaurants; he dined at one, knowing the fame of San Francisco's Chinatown.
-He concluded he was in a suburb of the metropolis, and began to realize his mistake after he was forced to leave his room, as the hotel was completely booked for parents' weekend at the University of Maine.
-Later, a taxi driver somehow communicated to him, in response to his request to be taken to San Francisco, that it was 6000 km away.
+He concluded he was in a suburb of the metropolis, and began to realize his mistake after he was forced to leave his room after the hotel was completely booked for parents' weekend at the University of Maine.
+A taxi driver later responded to his request to be taken to San Francisco, informing him that it was 6000 km away.

 A friend of Gertrude and Kenneth Romine overheard Kreuz asking for directions to San Francisco in a Bangor pub; knowing the Romines spoke German, the friend contacted the couple on Friday, October 14.
 The Romines took Kreuz to the Black Rose German-American restaurant in nearby Old Town, Maine, which they owned and was managed by their son Ralph Coffman.
 Gertrude was the first to hear his story and give him a complete picture of where he was.
 The Romines and Coffman subsequently found him a hotel room in the nearby town of Milford while acting as his hosts and trying to figure out what to do.
 His story was picked up by the local press on October 20, and soon went national.